 Furthermore, the following initiative will be implemented: 15 female employees of Elsevier Publishing will be interviewed in English.
 The 15-minute interviews will focus on the female employees' curriculum vitae, family and interests.
 The recordings will be provided to the Girls Empowerment Project to offer girls a window into the world.
 The look into the lives of confident and professionally successful women will help the girls make better decisions about their future career and personal development.

-Program currently suspended
+Mid-2020: Current program currently suspended

-New scholarship holders, more empowerment:
+Spring 2020: New scholarship holders, more courage!

-To encourage and strengthen girls
+September 2019: To encourage and strengthen girls

 A framework program is currently being coordinated on site, which is to take place every two weeks, promoting the talents of the girls, and provide insights into other worlds over a free lunch.
 Joseph Cole, our project manager in Sierra Leone, and Kornelia Holzhausen plan all the details to successfully implement the program to strengthen the scholarship holders.
 The girls are looked after directly by the social worker Miss Adama Jibao.
 In a kickoff meeting, the program was presented to the scholarship holders and their parents, and the first school materials and uniforms were distributed.